 anchorages on Barbuda

-Contact any of the land or sea taxi operators to meet your boat, they are familiar with the needs of visiting yachts and can carry you to all the essential services quickly.
-Their prices are set by the Barbuda Council and you can ask to see a copy of these rates if you wish.
-Some things you need in the way of everyday items can be bought in the village and can be found on the shopping page or on the business page.Barbuda can be very expensive as we have to import nearly everything ourselves, but we really appreciate your visits to support our shops and services.
-We ask you to contact the Council waste disposal team to get rid of your rubbish if necessary – too many casual yacht visitors leave their garbage on our beaches.
+Contact any of the local boat or taxi operators to meet your boat, they are familiar with the needs of visiting yachts and can carry you to all the essential services quickly.
+Some things you need in the way of everyday items can be bought in the village and can be found on the barbudaful community pages – shops, businesses and other services.
+We ask you to contact the waste disposal teams to get rid of your rubbish if necessary – some casual yacht visitors leave their garbage on our beaches.